What Are Essential Oils?

 Jojoba oil is an excellent choice as a carrier, as it has no scent, has an indefinite shelf life and has antioxidant properties, although there are a number of vegetable/nut/seed oils that can be used as a carrier.
 Virgin coconut oil has larger molecules that may interfere somewhat with the skin's absorption of essential oils, yet it is regarded for its moisturizing properties and is chosen for use as more of a moisture barrier than to facilitate absorption of essential oils, whereas fractionated coconut oil has smaller molecules and is structurally different from unrefined coconut oil making it a good choice if absorption is desired.
 For joint pain, consider a carrier with anti-inflammatory properties such as infused Arnica oil or Emu oil.

 Dr. Pam Taylor, a practicing naturopathic physician, feels that there is a power released from the essential oil when it's diluted or extended.
 She explains: "It is important to realize that the main reason to use nonirritant essential oils undiluted is generally convenience.
 The assumption that undiluted essential oils will work more efficiently is generally not true.
 Perhaps surprisingly, experience often indicates that diluted oil is more effective than undiluted.
 Such observations can be explained chemically in that certain molecules rearrange into less active forms when they are present in high concentration.
 The molecule curls up because it sees too many of its own kind.
-Diluted, it sees more molecules from other [carrier] oils and it relaxes into a more stretched out and active form."8 By adding a carrier oil, we can extend the application surface area and possibilities of the essential oil and/or dilute a potentially skin-irritating oil.
+Diluted, it sees more molecules from other oils and it relaxes into a more stretched out and active form."
+FOOTNOTE By adding a carrier oil, we can extend the application surface area and possibilities of the essential oil and/or dilute a potentially skin-irritating oil.

 Most oils can be extended (diluted) and still be effective to meet the need.
 When we use a hot oil such as Oregano, we dilute the heat and extend its possibilities.
 When we use Lavender after a shower, we extend it with a moisturizing oil and apply it as a skin moisturizer, or we extend Eucalyptus and apply it over our chest and back for a respiratory ailment.